 Pink Kush is very high in THC, so even the smallest of doses will put you to sleep immediately.
-This is a hybrid, with sweet and flowery taste, and is one of the best natural remedies for sleep when you need it the most.
+This is a hybrid, with a sweet and flowery taste, and is one of the best natural remedies for sleep when you need it the most.

 Blue Cheese (THC 20%)

-Great strain to end your day, Blue Cheese has a sweet berry and cheese taste.
+A great strain to end your day, Blue Cheese has a sweet berry and cheese taste.
 If you get the dosage right, it’ll give you a relaxed high.
 It’s also slightly uplifting and will boost your appetite as a bonus.

 Lavender (THC 27%)

 Lavender is an indica that is proven to relieve sleeping disorders.
 It will bring forth a body relaxation, followed by slight euphoria, which gradually puts you to sleep.
-With its high THC content, it is one of the most potent strains, so take it easy the first time around.
+With its high THC content, Lavender is one of the most potent strains, so take it easy the first time around.